Stergina/Java/Sorting and Priority Queues/README.md

-# Queues - Implementations of ADT and applications
+# Sorting and Priority Queues in Java

 **Objective**: